Biden pitches increased education, child care spending during Illinois trip

 The proposals would be financed by new taxes on households earning more than $400,000 and increasing the corporate tax rate.

 Mr. Biden spoke to a group of about 200 students and teachers at McHenry County College.
-The visit comes just days after Mr. Biden made trips to Traverse City, Michigan and La Crosse, Wisconsin, for campaign-style events promoting his domestic agenda.
+The visit comes just days after Mr. Biden made trips to Traverse City, Michigan, and La Crosse, Wisconsin, for campaign-style events promoting his domestic agenda.

 He is trying to drum up support for these policies, which are outlined in a bill Democrats hope they can pass without Republican votes by using the fast-track reconciliation process.